 - "Leave no one behind that cannot take care of themselves" necessary to have a collaborative effort between law enforcement, HFR, APS, mental health professionals and others.
 (Caution: Adults cannot be deprived into state custody.
-Adults may not want to leave and cannot be forced to do so.) - On scene, it may be important to have someone who can legally determine if a resident is capable of taking care of themselves. - On scene, it may be important to have persons with authority to remove residents unable to care for themselves and not willing to leave- (mental health professionals with ability to 10-13) - Use of persuasion can be huge to get residents to leave.
+Adults may not want to leave and cannot be forced to do so.) - On scene, it may be important to have someone who can legally determine if a resident is capable of taking care of themselves. - On scene, it may be important to have persons with authority to remove residents unable to care for themselves and not willing to leave- (mental health professionals with ability to sign a 1013 form for transportation to an Emergency Receiving Facility for evaluation for possible mental health admission.) - Use of persuasion can be huge to get residents to leave.